google/earthenterprise/docs/geedocs/5.3.2/sources/answer/fusionTutorial/createMapDB.rst.txt

       After you publish your map database, you can view it from Google Earth Enterprise Server or in any browser.

-      .. rubric:: To view your map database from Google Earth Enterprise
+      .. rubric:: To view your map database from Google Earth Enterprise Server
-         Server:
-         :name: to-view-your-map-database-from-google-earth-enterprise-server

       #.
 Log in to the Admin console of Google Earth Enterprise Server.